sandime/restfultiger-reorg/README.md

 # restfultiger
-what i learned from the best book ever - Mean Machine making a restful app
+what i learned from Mean Machine making a restful app